mohammed-elkomy/mohammed-elkomy.github.io/_pages/about.md

 My research was supervised by Dr [Moustafa F. Alzantot](https://scholar.google.com.eg/citations?user=AusbFkQAAAAJ&hl=en "Moustafa F. Alzantot")
 And Prof [Amany Sarhan](https://scholar.google.com/citations?user=zonuuE0AAAAJ&hl=en "Amany Sarhan").

-My academic career began after completing my military service in September 2020.
+My academic career began after completing my military service in October 2020.
 Prior to this, I graduated with honors from the same department in August 2018, ranking first in a cohort of 160 students.

 Over the short period of my career, I discovered a deep sense of fulfillment in sharing knowledge and guiding my students.